Ceylan Ertem: Albums

 In 2010, she released her first solo album.
 The album was called Soluk.
 She recorded the whole album with 40 musicians.
 She continued with her solo career with Ütopyalar Güzeldir in 2012, Amansız Gücenik in 2014, and cover album YUH! in 2015.
-In 2016, she was invited to work on the project which was attributed to Zülfü Livaneli, on which she covered Kiz Cocugu.
+In 2016, she was invited to work on the project which was attributed to Zülfü Livaneli, on which she covered Kız Cocuğu.
 She released her 4th studio album Yine de Amin in February 2017.